fbe-work/rvt_model_services/README.md

             Add Arguments:<br>
                 D:/testrun/934_rvt_model_services/process_model.py qc 123_N D:/testmodel/123_N.rvt --timeout 600 <br>
         - Finish and test if it works: "Right-Click > Run"

+## further options:
+  * If you are too lazy to type the path for different projects all the time (like me) you can set them up in a config.ini like this:<br>

+    ```
+    [123_N]
+    path = D:/testmodel/123_N.rvt
+    ```
+    With this setup you can substitue the actual full_model_path in your command with just: `cfg`

+  * If you want to get notified on model corruption or circular links just add the flag `--notify` to setup notifications (currently email or slack) refer to the README.md of the notify module.

 ## typical use cases(recurring tasks run via schedule Task Scheduler):
   * extraction of qc data to be gathered in csv table and visualized on interactive html graphs using bokeh